 - 95 g powdered sugar

-- 3 tablespoon almond milk at room temperature
+- 3 tbsp almond milk at room temperature

 - Add the cacao butter to a medium saucepan and heat over low heat until melted.
 Remove from heat as soon as it is melted.